 - Inability to gain weight

-Those Round worms were expelled on the 5th day of the Detox, during a morning enema.
+Those Round worms were expelled on the 5th day of our Detox program, during a morning enema.
 Dozens of worms of all sizes came out during the following enemas.
 Round worms are usually long and thin, and can measure up to 35 cm!
 They live in the intestines and feed off the host’s nutrients.
 The person who passed those parasites was complaining of being constipated, bloated and always tired from not getting enough sleep at night.
 She had gained a lot of weight in the last year and was not able to lose it.